StevenTammen/StevenTammen.github.io/pages/deontology.md

 Note that the *only* way to do right is to not do something with negative absolute moral value and to do something with right intent.

 Above I dealt with the objection of someone without right intent (i.e., someone who did not discern right from wrong) doing something that ended up having positive consequences (the business owner supporting the local orphans).
-Now that we have dealt with some more of the philosophy behind right and wrong, it is possible to see why such an objection is raised: by failing to recognize the possibility of action that is neither morally right nor morally wrong, they come to the conclusion that discerning right from wrong is not a necessary condition to doing right.
+Now that we have dealt with some more of the philosophy behind right and wrong, it is possible to see why such an objection is raised: by failing to recognize the possibility of action that is neither morally right nor morally wrong, people come to the conclusion that discerning right from wrong is not a necessary condition to doing right.

 The flaw in this logic is that it implicitly presupposes that decisions without intent are moral decisions in the first place -- it substitutes strict consequentialism for deontology for all decisions that result in positive consequences.
-Now, this is well and good if one actually holds to strict consequentialism, but if you purport to hold to deontology (at least in general), you can not up and decide that intent is not necessary for moral decision-making.
+Now, this is well and good if one actually holds to strict consequentialism, but if you purport to hold to deontology (at least in general), it is impermissable to arbitrarily decide that intent is not necessary for moral decision-making.

 Brushing one's teeth for example, is not a moral decision in and of itself.
 But brushing one's teeth for the purpose of saving money in the long term (by avoiding expensive dental care) so that you can have more resources to dedicate to your family is a moral decision that is right.